Part of a set. See all set records

 Overall: 5.1 x 16.5 cm (2 x 6 1/2 in.)

 Gift of J. H. Wade 1922.307.c

-These intricately carved ivory panels once decorated the sides of a portable altar.
-Three of the plaques, those depicting Christ in Majesty and his apostles, were the first major acquisition of William M. Milliken, the museum's first curator of decorative arts and later director (1930–58).
-They were purchased from Emile Rey, the New York partner of Arnold Seligmann, Rey, and Company, who had been closely associated with J. P. Morgan, Henry Walters, and other important American collectors.
-The fourth plaque, depicting Christ's crucifixion, was donated by Arnold Seligmann, Rey, and Company later the same year.
-As Milliken later recalled, the pieces Rey showed him "were immensely intriguing, monumental in scale, even if tiny in size, the Christ in the Mandorla could have been enlarged and would have graced the tympanum of a great cathedral. . . .
-These morse [that is, walrus] ivories overwhelmed me . . .
-Somehow they must come to Cleveland.
-How was the question.
-Yet they would and must."
+This intricately carved ivory panel once decorated the side of a portable altar.
+One of three plaques, it depicts Christ's apostles and was one of the first major acquisitions of William M. Milliken, the museum's first curator of decorative arts and later director (1930–1958).
+As Milliken later recalled, the pieces "were immensely intriguing, monumental in scale, even if tiny in size, the Christ in the mandorla could have been enlarged and would have graced the tympanum of a great cathedral."

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.